Jacksonville historic site is part of a national park

 When Spain lost control of Florida in 1821, the same laws that stripped all liberties from American slaves started to apply to Anna and their now four children.
 Eventually, the restrictions became intolerable (Zephaniah Kingsley called them “a system of terror”) and in 1832, Anna, two sons and 50 freed slaves moved to Haiti, a free black republic, to found a plantation there.

 Two of their daughters, however, stayed in Jacksonville and married wealthy white men.

 There’s more to the saga – I won’t spoil your visit by telling you all the eye-opening twists.
 But if you got the idea that the slaves were happy and well-treated on the Kingsley Plantation, the tour makes it clear that slavery is slavery.
 There are stories, for example, of children being sold away from their families on Kingsley Plantation and the harsh work regimen required.

 Walking around the beautiful plantation grounds thick with live oaks, one spots two or three trees whose girth suggests great age.

 You can stand under a live oak that is probably 400 years old and look at those slave cabins, knowing this tree witnessed the whole saga.
 Did slave children play here in the shade of the same tree under which you stand?
 Where are their descendants now?

-The Kingsley Plantation is moving and it makes you think.
+The Kingsley Plantation is moving and thought provoking.

 Given their story, how could Zephaniah and Anna justify owning people?
 How can human beings have such blind spots?
 And do we have similar ones?